Gunreben/Windrow-Centerline-ROS2-Node/README.md

 # Windrow Centerline Node

-ROS2 node for detecting windrow centerlines using height-grid ridge analysis.
-This node implements a 2D grid-based approach to find the highest points (ridges) in agricultural windrows and extracts the centerline path.
+ROS2 node for detecting windrow centerlines using a weighted centroid approach.
+This node implements a 2D grid-based algorithm that identifies the centerline by computing weighted centroids of the highest points in agricultural windrows.

 ## Installation
 Clone this repository: